jshiah/dsc232r_group_project/README.md

 Helped in preprocessing the dataset through data imputation, created a correlation matrix of all numerical columns, made the three scatterplots based on a sample of the dataset, aided Joyce with creating the linear models, and wrote the Introduction and Methods section of the ReadMe.

 - Mengkong Aun:
 Contributions included working on the introduction of the abstract and preprocessing stages, detailing variables, identifying missing values, and summarizing data statistics and distribution.
 Proposed models included Logistic Regression, Random Forest, K-Means Clustering, and DBSCAN.
+Created flood map visualization.
 Developed and explained the results of the second model, the Decision Tree, and contributed to the conclusion section.

 - Joyce Shiah: